Canning Whole Tomatoes {Pressure – Water Bath}

 Do you really need bottled lemon juice?

-Lemon juice adds enough acidity to can tomatoes in water bath or pressure canning pots.
-To be canned safely in a water bath, the acidity needs to have a 4.6 pH, or below.
+Lemon juice adds enough acidity to can tomatoes in water-bath or pressure canning pots.
+To be canned safely in a water bath, the acidity must measure 4.6 pH or below.
 Bottled lemon juice has a pH of 2-3.
 So that makes the tomatoes below 4.6 pH.

-Fresh squeezed lemon juice can vary in their acidity levels, so use bottled.
+Freshly squeezed lemon juice can vary in acidity levels, so use bottled lemon juice to be safe.
 Citric acid can also be used to lower the pH.

 Do you need to add salt?

 It is not necessary to add salt when canning whole tomatoes.
-I do not add salt because I add the salt when I make the final product from the tomatoes.
-You can add salt, if you choose.
+We do not add salt because we add the salt when I make the final product from the tomatoes.
+You can add salt if you choose.

-Add 1/2 tsp salt to pint jars and 1 tsp of salt to quarts, if using.
+If using, add 1/2 tsp salt to pint jars and 1 tsp of salt to quarts.

 Pros and cons of cold pack and hot pack methods

-The major pros and cons of cold pack are;
+The major pros and cons of cold packing are;

-- fruit will have a tendency to float because there is more air in the fruit itself.
+- The fruit will tend to float because there is more air in the fruit itself.

-Major pros and cons of hot pack method;
+Major pros and cons of the hot pack method;

-- hot pack will minimize the fruit float, because the air spaces in the fruit has been replaced with water.
+- Hot packing will minimize the fruit float because the air spaces in the fruit have been replaced with water.

-- takes a little longer than cold pack and you get one more dirty pot to clean up.
+- It takes a little longer than cold packing, and you have one more dirty pot to clean up.

 Water bath method to can whole tomatoes

 Clean and heat jars.
-It is no longer necessary to sterilize jars, but I always heat the jars in the canning pot, since I have to get that up to boiling anyway.
-Prepare water bath canning pot with enough to water to cover the jars.
-Wash lids in warm soapy water.
-Rinse and keep warm in a pot or bowl with hot water.
+It is no longer necessary to sterilize jars, but we always heat the jars in the canning pot since we have to heat it to boiling anyway.
+Prepare the water bath canning pot with enough water to cover the jars.
+Wash the lids in hot soapy water.
+Rinse well and keep warm in a pot or bowl with hot water.
 Do not boil.

-Pro tip; Once the jars are filled, less water will be needed in the pot, than when jar is empty, so be careful not to let the pot spill over when adding the filled jars.
+Pro tip: Once the jars are filled, less water will be needed in the pot when jars are empty, so be careful not to let the pot spill over when adding the filled jars.

-- Wash tomatoes well.
-Using paring knife, remove stem end and core.
+Wash tomatoes well.
+Using a paring knife, remove the stem end and core.

-- Place tomatoes in boiling water for 30 seconds, or so.
+Place the tomatoes in boiling water for 30 seconds or so to blanch.

-- Remove from hot water with spoon and place in ice water bath to cool.
+Remove from hot water with a slotted spoon and place them in an ice water bath to cool.

-- Once cool, remove from ice water, slip off skins.
-Use a paring knife to help grab the edges of skin, if needed.
+Once cool, remove from ice water and slip off the skins.
+Use a paring knife to help grab the edges of the skin, if needed.

 Cold pack directions

-- Once peeled, fill jars with tomatoes to within 1″ of the top of jar.
-Tomatoes can be whole, halved, quartered or diced.
-Smash tomatoes down with any tool you can find to fit more in jar.
-Like a spatula, spoon, whatever will fit in the jar.
+Once peeled, fill the jars with tomatoes to within ½” of the top of the jar (headspace).
+Tomatoes can be whole, halved, quartered, or diced.
+Smash tomatoes down with any tool you can find to fit more in the jar.
+Like a spatula, spoon, or whatever will fit in the jar.

-- Fill jars with hot water or tomato juice, leaving the one inch headspace.
+Fill jars with hot water or tomato juice, leaving the one half-inch headspace. (the space between the top of the product and the rim of the jar.

-- Wipe rims of jars with damp towel to remove any debris.
+Wipe the rims of the jars with a damp towel to remove any debris.

 Hot pack directions